Using leftover turkey, gravy and herbs, this turkey hash is the perfect leftover Thanksgiving recipe that is quick and easy to prepare.

 - 6 garlic cloves, minced

-- 1 tbsp poultry blend (rosemary, thyme, sage), chopped
+- 1 tablespoon poultry blend (rosemary, thyme, sage), chopped

 - 1 cup turkey gravy